Tips & Advice

 Repair or Replace?
 The Smart Homeowner's Guide for 2025

-When your washing machine makes a grinding noise or your refrigerator suddenly can't hold temperature, you face a decision that feels more complicated than it should be: repair it or replace it?
-In 2025, with appliance costs rising and appliance repair bills sometimes substantial, making the right call can save you hundreds of dollars.
-Here's a practical framework for thinking it through.
+When your washing machine makes a grinding noise or your refrigerator suddenly can't hold temperature, you face a decision that feels more complicated than it should be: repair or replace the appliance?
+In 2025, with appliance costs rising and repair bills sometimes substantial, making the right call can save Connecticut homeowners hundreds of dollars.
+Here's a practical, step-by-step framework — built specifically for CT households.

-The 50% Rule — A Simple Starting Point
+The 50% Rule — Your Starting Point for Repair or Replace Decisions

-The most widely used rule of thumb in the appliance industry is the 50% Rule: if the cost of the repair is more than 50% of the cost of a replacement appliance, AND the unit is past halfway through its expected lifespan, you're generally better off replacing it.
+The most widely used guideline in the appliance industry is the 50% Rule: if the cost of the repair exceeds 50% of the cost of a replacement appliance, and the unit is past halfway through its expected lifespan, you're generally better off replacing it.

 This isn't a hard law, but it's a solid heuristic.
-The logic is simple: a repair buys you time on an aging machine, but you're likely to face another repair soon.
-At some point, you're spending more keeping an old appliance alive than it would cost to start fresh with a new unit and a manufacturer's warranty.
+The logic is straightforward: a repair buys you time on an aging machine, but another repair is likely around the corner.
+At some point, you're spending more keeping an old appliance alive than it would cost to start fresh with a new unit and a full manufacturer's warranty.

-To apply the 50% Rule, you need to know how old your appliance is relative to its expected lifespan.
-Here are the averages most appliance repair technicians use:
+To apply the 50% Rule effectively, you need to know how old your appliance is relative to its expected lifespan.
+Here are the averages most appliance repair technicians in Connecticut reference:

 • Refrigerator: 10–15 years